 2. Big companies mean better opportunities

-Working for big companies mean there is a lot of space for growth, many opportunities to discover, right?
-Logically speaking that is how it should be, since big companies have the resources to do that.
+Working for big companies means there is a lot of space for growth, many opportunities to discover, right?
+Logically speaking that is how it should be since big companies have the resources to do that.
 But that is way too far from the truth.

 When you work for a large corporation, a multi-billion multi-national company, there is very little room for growth.
 Every position is filled and you can’t hope to get a promotion in just a year or two or three, simply because the people who are in those positions that you may covet, have been there for several years to a couple of decades themselves.

-But of course I’m not saying that there isn’t any chances of growing, I only mean to say that it is significantly slower, by a lot.
+But of course I’m not saying that there aren’t any chances of growing, I only mean to say that it is significantly slower, by a lot.